openeuler-mirror/docs/content/en/docs/Administration/using-the-dnf-to-manage-software-packages.md

-### Modifying the Configuration File
+### The DNF Configuration File

+The main configuration file of the DNF is /etc/dnf/dnf.conf which consists of two parts:

+-   The  **main**  part in the file stores the global settings of the DNF.

-The main configuration file of the DNF is /etc/dnf/dnf.conf.
-The  **main**  part in the file stores the global settings of the DNF.
-You can add one or more  **repository**  sections to the file to set the location of the software source to be installed.
+-   The **repository** part in the file stores the settings of the software source.
+You can add one or more  **repository**  sections to the file.

 In addition, the /etc/yum.repos.d directory stores one or more repo source files, which define different repositories.

-You can configure a software source by either directly configuring the /etc/dnf/dnf.conf file or adding the .repo file to the /etc/yum.repos.d directory.
+You can configure a software source by either directly configuring the /etc/dnf/dnf.conf file or configuring the .repo file in the /etc/yum.repos.d directory.

-#### Modify the main Part
+#### Configuring the main Part
 The /etc/dnf/dnf.conf file contains the  **main**  part.
 The following is an example of the configuration file:

 ```